edymil/CircuitMath/README.md

 # CircuitMath
-Automatic generation of electric circuit equations + solution
+Automatic generation of electric circuit equations + solution.

 For documentation see: